Sack of Shamakhi: Attack and sack

 By early May 1718, some 17,000 Lezgin tribesmen had reached a distance of 20 km from Shamakhi, occupying themselves with looting settlements in Shamakhi's surrounding areas.
-In 1719, the Iranian government decided to send the sepahsalar Hosaynqoli Khan (Vakhtang VI of Kartli) to Georgia with the task of confronting the Lezgin rebellion.
-Assisted by the ruler of neighboring Kakheti, as well as the beglarbeg of Shirvan, Hosaynqoli Khan moved to Daghestan and made significant progress in putting a halt to the Lezgins.
+In 1719, the Iranian government decided to send the sepahsalar Hoseynqoli Khan (Vakhtang VI of Kartli) to Georgia with the task of confronting the Lezgin rebellion.
+Assisted by the ruler of neighboring Kakheti, as well as the beglarbeg of Shirvan, Hoseynqoli Khan moved to Daghestan and made significant progress in putting a halt to the Lezgins.
 However, in the winter of 1721, at a crucial moment in the campaign, he was recalled.
 The order, which came after the fall of grand vizier Fath-Ali Khan Daghestani, was made at the instigation of the eunuch faction within the royal court, who had persuaded the shah that a successful end of the campaign would do the Safavid realm more harm than good.
 In their view, it would enable Vakhtang, the Safavid vali, to form an alliance with Russia with an eye to conquering Iran.
-Around the same time, in August 1721, Sultan Husayn ordered Daud Beg (probably Hadji-Dawud), a rebel mountaineer chieftain of the Lezgins and a Sunni cleric, to be released from prison in the Safavid city of Derbent.
+Around the same time, in August 1721, Soltan Hoseyn ordered Daud Beg (probably Hadji-Dawud), a rebel mountaineer chieftain of the Lezgins and a Sunni cleric, to be released from prison in the Safavid city of Derbent.
 The government's decision to release him came shortly after the Afghan attack on Safavid Iran from within its far easternmost domains.
-Sultan Husayn and the government were hoping that Daud Beg and his Daghestani allies would assist in countering the revolt on the eastern front, but Daud instead put himself at the head of a tribal coalition, and then launched a campaign against both the Safavid government forces and the empire's Shia population, eventually marching upon the provincial capital of Shamakhi.
+Soltan Hoseyn and the government were hoping that Daud Beg and his Daghestani allies would assist in countering the revolt on the eastern front, but Daud instead put himself at the head of a tribal coalition, and then launched a campaign against both the Safavid government forces and the empire's Shia population, eventually marching upon the provincial capital of Shamakhi.